srpriyanshi6/Workout-KotlinApp/README.md

 <img src="https://github.com/user-attachments/assets/e6fcacae-5f1c-4871-8808-ee1287381011" alt="Login Page" width="240" height="500">

 ### 7. My Profile Page
-User can view their personal details and can change their password from profile page.They can also logout from this page.
+User can view their personal details and can change their password from profile page.
+They can also logout from this page.

 Made by:
 Priyanshi